Tap to Call: 205.328.9200

 A short history of Sterigenics US and ethylene oxide emissions

 Sterigenics runs a sterilization facility for medical equipment and various products in Vernon, California, which spans approximately 5.2 square miles in Los Angeles County.
-Sterigenics operates two facilities in Vernon, located just a few miles south of downtown LA, with approximately 40 employees.
+Sterigenics operates two facilities in Vernon, located just a few miles south of downtown LA.
 Each year, the facility produces over 45 million sterilized medical supplies to nearly a hundred healthcare companies.

 Ethylene oxide claims against Sterigenics: recent lawsuits and settlements